William Norman Birkett (Lord Birkett)

 Bywaters and Thompson was a classic case many years ago, which you may recall, and it was a most unfortunate thing that the boy, Bywaters, had kept this woman's letters.
 Anyone who has read those letters, anyone who studied the case, anyone who saw the woman, as I did in the dock, would know full well that this was a case of a woman, who lived a great deal mentally within herself.
 She romanticised everything, she created as it were, a whole aura of romance and passion.
 She led a very dull, drab, uninteresting life...

-It was at this point that the tape jammed, and the machine had to be switched of.
-However, three weeks later, on the 19th April, 1962, we had another sitting with the Medium, and Lord Birkenhead did come through again, as he had promised, and the following tape is really a continuation of his first talk.
+It was at this point that the tape jammed, and the machine had to be switched off.
+However, three weeks later, on the 19th April 1962, we had another sitting with the medium, and Lord Birkenhead did come through again, as he had promised, and the following tape is really a continuation of his first talk.

 There was difficulty with your machines.
 This no doubt, was a great disappointment to you, and [it] certainly has given me the opportunity in the meantime of making myself a little more familiar with the particular method of contact with your world and also to revise, to some extent, some of the things that I had to talk to you about - not that I have changed substance, but in various things that I have to say to you.
 I am very conscious of the fact that, in certain quarters it will not be very acceptable, but that is to be expected.